Sim2Real

 Recommended First-Run Flow

-After you place the policy folder under assets/k1, update k1_config.yaml, and verify the compatibility checks above, use this sequence for the first dry-run validation.
+After you place the policy folder under assets/k1, update k1_config.yaml, and verify the compatibility checks above, validate the configuration with a dry run first.

-/joint_states, the IMU topic, the joint command controller, and RC input are active. - Start
+zenoh_daemonandai_sapiens_bringup, but do not startai_sapiens_sim2realyet.
+Confirm that/joint_states, the IMU topic, the joint command controller, and RC input are active. -

 state_machine,state_behaviors, andselectorsentries inconfig/k1_config.yaml.